 Discovering the Czech Center Museum in Houston

-Houston has wide diversity in terms of people from disparate cultures living here.
+Houston has a wide diversity in terms of people from diverse cultures living here.
 We can all learn from one another by becoming exposed to what each culture has to offer.
 This museum is a good starting point for those unfamiliar with the Czech Republic.

-Many immigrants of Slavic origins started arriving in Texas in the mid 1800s.
+Many immigrants of Slavic origins started arriving in Texas in the mid-1800s.
 Most of them came from farming backgrounds and were lured here for several reasons.
 Political unrest along with religious oppression in their homeland spurred the desire to settle in America.
-They had been informed that land was inexpensive and good for farming.
+They learned that land was inexpensive and suitable for farming.

 A majority of the new immigrants came from a Catholic background.
 These typically close-knit families started building churches as well as schools and homes.
-Small Czech communities in Texas started flourishing and many of them still exist today.
+Small Czech communities in Texas began to flourish, and many of them still exist today.

-Our docent was pleased to show us the portraits of the two composers shown here on the right.
+Our docent was pleased to show us the portraits of the two composers shown here above.
 Smetana is considered to be the “father of Czech music.”

 Dvorak’s New World Symphony is well known and loved by many people.
 Neil Armstrong, the astronaut who first set foot on the moon, actually carried a recording of it on his way to the moon and back.

-Each of the three floors have some wide open spaces which can be rented for functions of various sizes.
+Each of the three floors has some wide open spaces which can be rented for functions of various sizes.

 Prague Hall is on the 2nd level with windows that let in natural light.
 It is set up as a ballroom with a dance floor.
-Accommodating up to 240 people, the dance floor can be removed if needed to make more room for tables and chairs.
+The dance floor accommodates up to 240 people and can be removed if needed to make more room for tables and chairs.

 Along with other art, there are numerous Alfons (Alphonse) Mucha art prints.
 Alphonse Mucha was a well known Czech Art Nouveau painter.
-All of these prints were donated by one person to the museum.
+One person donated all of these prints to the museum.